Heterogeneity-induced lane and band formation in self-driven particle systems: Author contributions

 \paragraph{Simulation results}

-We simulate using the social force model\cite{Helbing1995} the evolution of 45 agents on a $9\times5$~m rectangle with periodic boundaries identically to the simulations presented in the manuscript.
+We simulate using the SF model the evolution of 45 agents on a $9\times5$~m rectangle with periodic boundaries (see Sec.~2 of the manuscript for details).
 The preliminary experiment presents two system histories obtained with the two heterogeneity models for given heterogeneity indexes.
 As with CF model, we observe using the SF model rapid formation of lanes with the static heterogeneity type $M_1$, while band patterns emerge with the dynamic heterogeneity type $M_2$ (compare Fig.~2 in the manuscript to Fig.~\ref{sfig1}).
+The convergence to lane and band patterns is slower for larger systems (see the dotted curves obtained on a three times larger system with 135 agents on a $15\times9$~m rectangle).

-Comparable phase transitions occur in stationary states as the heterogeneity indexes increase, from disorder states to ordered states with lane or band patterns and polarised order parameters, see Fig.~\ref{fig-sfmspeed}.
+Phase transitions occur in stationary states as the heterogeneity indexes increase.
+The dynamics range from disorder states to ordered states with lane or band patterns and polarised order parameters, see Fig.~\ref{fig-sfmspeed}.
 This holds for heterogeneity relying on agent speed features (heterogeneity index $\delta_s$, see Fig.~\ref{fig-sfmspeed}) or on the agent size (heterogeneity index $\delta_l$, see Fig.~\ref{fig-sfmsize}).
-However the transition to lane pattern is specially laborious when dealing with the size parameter with SF model (see Fig.~\ref{fig-sfmsize}, top left panel).
-Note that the size parameter $\ell$ with SF model does not describe a hard-core exclusion between the agents as CF model does.
-On the other hand the phase transitions to band patterns (heterogeneity type $M_2$) occur for a lower heterogeneity feature again with SF model (compare Figs.~3 and 4 in the manuscript to Figs.~\ref{fig-sfmspeed} and \ref{fig-sfmsize}).
+However, the transition to lane pattern is specially laborious when dealing with the size parameter with SF model (see Fig.~\ref{fig-sfmsize}, top left panel).
+Indeed, the size parameter $\ell$ with SF model does not describe a hard-core exclusion between the agents as CF model does.
+On the other hand. the phase transitions to band patterns (heterogeneity type $M_2$) occur for a lower heterogeneity feature again with SF model (compare Figs.~3 and 4 in the manuscript to Figs.~\ref{fig-sfmspeed} and \ref{fig-sfmsize}).

-The phase transitions to lane and band patterns can be observed during the first minutes of simulations with SF model (see Fig.~\ref{fig-sfmspeed-difft0}).
-However, in contrast to the results obtained with CF model, the system is not completely stabilised after 600~s, especially for the heterogeneity type $M_1$ (compare Fig.~5 in the manuscript to Fig.~\ref{fig-sfmspeed-difft0}).
+The phase transitions to lane and band patterns can be observed during the first minutes of simulations (see Fig.~\ref{fig-sfmspeed-difft0}).
+However, in contrast to the results obtained with CF model, the system is not completely stabilised after 600~s, especially for the heterogeneity model $M_1$ (compare Fig.~5 in the manuscript to Fig.~\ref{fig-sfmspeed-difft0}).
 SF model, being an inertial model of the second order, requires longer simulation times to describe stationary performances.
+Similarly to CF model, noising the dynamic clearly perturbs the lane formation (freezing-by-heating-effect, compare Fig.~6 in the manuscript to Fig.~\ref{fig-sfmspeed-diffsig}, left panels).
+While, oppositely, the band formation is robust against the noise (see Fig.~\ref{fig-sfmspeed-diffsig}, right panel).